Legyver/common-build/README.md

 ```
 Putting these values in your gradle home allows them to be shared across projects without checking them in and helps keep your secrets safe.

-Note: on windows the signing path uses the <userhome>/AppData/Roaming/.gnupg folder.
+Note: on windows the signing path uses the {userhome}/AppData/Roaming/gnupg folder.
+The gpg.conf file may-or-may-not exist depending on the version of gpg.

 ## Usage
 ```gradle